enix/san-iscsi-csi/README.md

 ## This project

-`Dothill-CSI` implements the **Container Storage Interface** in order to facilitate dynamic provisioning of persistent volumes on kubernetes cluster.
+`san-iscsi-csi` implements the **Container Storage Interface** in order to facilitate dynamic provisioning of persistent volumes on kubernetes cluster.

 All dothill AssuredSAN based equipements share a common API which **may or may not be advertised** by the final integrator.
 Although this project is developped and tested on HPE MSA 2050 & 2060 equipments, it should work with a lot of other references from various brands.